redhat-cop/automate-tower-ha-dr/README.md

 - **all Ansible Tower machines specified in inventory are pre-provisioned with authentication mechanism known (password, SSH keys)**
 - Ansible control machine (RHEL 7 or CentOS) available and configured with Ansible 2.7+

 - In order to use this toolkit you *must use key authentication*.
 If you are not using the root account, need to escalate and escalation requires re-authorization you must put the `ansible_become_password` in your inventory files.
-If you wish to vault values in your inventory file(s) you need to set the `tower_vault_file` variables in the `tower-vars.yml`.
+If you wish to use vault values in your inventory file(s) you need to set the `tower_vault_file` variables in the `tower-vars.yml`.
 You also need to append `--vault-password-file` to any playbook runs listed below.

 - If there is no connectivity to the internet the bundle installation media will need to be placed in the `tower_installer` directory.
 Please ensure the bundle is available before preceding.